Hendryawan99/python_data_project/README.md

 Below are the question i want to answer in this project:
 1. What are the most demanded skills for top 3 data roles in Malaysia?
 2. How are in-demand skills trending for data analyst job in Malaysia?
+3. How well do jobs pays for popular data roles in Malaysia?
-3. How well do skills pays for data analyst roles in Malaysia?
+4. How well do skills pays for data analyst roles in Malaysia?
-4. What is the most optimal skills to learn for data analyst role in Malaysia?
+5. What is the most optimal skills to learn for data analyst role in Malaysia?

 # Tools I Used
 This project was built using a combination of programming languages, libraries, and platforms for data analysis and visualization: